jdbateman/Lendivine/README.md

 #### 7. My Account

 The My Account screen displays account details acquired from a request to the Kiva REST api.
-In this screen the user can see the email address used to login to Kiva.org, their LenderID, and the current account balance.
+In this screen the user can see the account first and last name, email address used to login to Kiva.org, their LenderID, and the current account balance.
+The user's default donation preference is presented as a segmented control and persisted to user defaults.

 I've layed out this screen to accomodate capturing or selecting an image to use as the account Image.
 (Unfortunately Kiva's REST API does not currently support acquiring or updating the account image so I am presently unable to integrate this feature with the account on Kiva.org.)

+Account information acquired from kiva.org through the REST API is created/updated as a KivaAccount object in core data, and the UI is updated with any new data.
+The account image is stored on the local disk and named based upon the unique loanId (meaning only the loanId is stored in core data).

-#### 8. Map view
+#### 8. Map View

 All of the main screens in the app that display a list of loans to the user contain a bar button item that presents a map view of the loans.
 Each loan is represented by a pin on the map.
 The map is centered on a specific loan, or group of loans from a particular country.
 In this screen the following features are available:
 * Select a pin to display a callout displaying information about the loan.